Facts and figures

 The success of a user facility is reflected in the interest of the scientific community in performing experiments at that facility and in the number of publications generated which are based on experiments carried out at it.

-In 2012, around 730 articles based on experiments at PSI's large scale facilities are published in scientific journals, and more than 5000 visits to PSI take place of scientists from around the world who come to perform experiments at one of the facilities.
+In 2015, around 800 articles based on experiments at PSI's large research facilities are published in scientific journals.
+More than 5000 visits to PSI per year take place of scientists from around the world who come to perform experiments at one of the facilities.
 Most users of neutrons or synchrotron light come to PSI from Switzerland or member countries of the European Union.
 The Swiss scientists are evenly distributed between PSI itself and other centres.
 Most of the external researchers come from ETH Zurich, but regularly scientists come from EPF Lausanne, the Swiss universities and the Swiss Federal Laboratories for Materials Testing and Research, Empa.
 In the case of muon experiments, an extraordinarily high percentage of users come from overseas.
 One reason for this is certainly the fact that PSI is the only institute in the world operating a facility for experiments with slow muons.